40 Eridani, Struve 518 (A, B, and C components)

 What you see in this table is the huge difference in brightness between the three dwarf stars.
 The brightest is the yellow dwarf, 40 Eridani A. But the B component, the white dwarf, is much hotter than the A component, so why doesn't the B component outshine the A component when observing it through my telescope?
 And why is the 3.300 degree C component so incredibly faint when observed visually?

 But besides visible light, stars also emit forms of electromagnetic radiation that are invisible to our eyes, like infrared or ultraviolet.
 In fact, stellar electromagnetic radiation spans the entire electromagnetic spectrum, from the longest wavelengths of radio waves and infrared to the shortest wavelengths of ultraviolet, X-rays, and gamma rays.

-The light of a star often comes very close to having a blackbody (or Planck) spectrum. (follow the previous link for more info on the blackbody spectrum).
+The light of a star often comes very close to having a blackbody (or Planck) spectrum.

 The white dwarf peeks in the ultra violet (see blackbody spectrum 1), which means that a large part of the radiation is invisible to human eyes.
 The yellow dwarf peeks in the green part of the visible spectrum (see blackbody spectrum 2), so we see large parts of its radiation visually, with our own eyes.